 “We kept the materials for the house simple using integrally colored stucco for the exterior walls and stone cladding for the monolithic walls that define the two wings," says Tate.

 “We kept the materials for the house simple,” says Tate, “using integrally colored stucco for the exterior walls and stone cladding for the monolithic walls that define the two wings.”
-The architect and his design team also used copper and black enamel to define the roof’s fascia, while the roof seems to float above a series of clerestory windows.
+The Scottsdale architect and the Tate design team also used copper and black enamel to define the roof’s fascia, while the roof seems to float above a series of clerestory windows.
 Indoors, polished concrete flooring, done in a random saw-cut pattern, is an easy, cool choice for desert living and the spaces are warmed by tongue-in-groove alder ceiling details.
 Smooth black basalt columns add an elegant touch to the great room, and its telescoping window walls link the space to the outdoor living area and pool.
 Floor-to-ceiling windows in the master bedroom and office make both rooms feel as though the spaces are cantilevered above the desert floor.